 U.S. courts have often said that the only ways in which a dual citizen can lose U.S. citizenship is by choosing to do so.
 (There are other ways in which one can lose U.S. citizen status involuntarily, such as by committing treason, but that's a separate issue.)
 So, you can take the oath as it stands, in good faith, even while planning to retain your original citizenship.

 My family member is soon to attend an interview for U.S. citizenship, where we will request a disability waiver of most of the requirements.
 I am his designated representative.
 Assuming he is approved, how do we handle the oath ceremony?
 His speech and other impairments are so severe that he truly can't repeat it, let alone understand what it means.

-A naturalization applicant normally has to understand, be willing to take, and actually recite the "oath of allegiance," but can do so only if he or she can freely say that he or she wants to become a U.S. citizen and understands that he or she is both becoming a U.S. citizen and giving up "allegiance" to the country of which he or she was previously a citizen.
+Naturalization applicants normally have to understand, be willing to take, and actually recite the "oath of allegiance," but can do so only if they can freely say that they want to become a U.S. citizen and understand that they are both becoming a U.S. citizen and giving up "allegiance" to the country of which they were previously a citizen.

 Some people's disabilities make this impossible.
 The designated representative might then want to request an "oath waiver."
 For approval, it must be clear that the person has a "developmental or physical disability or mental impairment that prevents him or her from being able to understand the meaning of the oath or to communicate an understanding of the oath requirement," as described in a June 30, 2003 USCIS memo.